supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 ## Re-compute circadian approximations
 As you may have noticed, the [filled timeline](/supermemo/sleep-chart/filled-timeline.png) has some extra detail which your current timeline may not have.
 I'm referring to the following:
-- yellow line with circles
+- Yellow line with circles
-- blue line
+- Blue line
-- red line
+- Red line
-- aqua dots
+- Aqua dots

 You can enable those by pressing the "Re-compute circadian approximations" [button](/supermemo/sleep-chart/empty-timeline.png).